 About the Library:

-The Clinton Library was founded in 1965 and provided service as a reading room until 2003 when it was given a provisional charter status.
-The library is part of the Town Hall and Justice Court complex, situated on eight acres with an adjacent nature trail.
-Parking is free and abundant.
+Clinton Community Library was founded in 1965 and provided service as a reading room until 2003 when it was granted a provisional charter status.
+The library was granted a permanent charter in 2018.
+It is part of the Town Hall and Justice Court complex, situated on eight acres with an adjacent nature trail and free parking.

 The library’s collection includes a wide variety of adult fiction and non-fiction, a comprehensive children’s collection, YA books, a variety of DVDs spanning all genres, audio books, and a basic reference collection.

 Our membership in the Mid-Hudson Library System gives our patrons access to a variety of online resources such as Mango Languages, TumbleBooks, Universal Class, downloadable e-books and audio books, a large selection of digital magazines, genealogy resources, and practice exams.
 MHLS also allows us to share resources, so patrons can reserve materials from other libraries in the system and have them delivered to CCL.

 CCL patrons also have access to unique online resources including Kanopy, Hoopla!, and CreativeBug.
 Patrons may also borrow hot spots, museum passes, and laptops.